arie-g/xv6-explained/Explanations.md

 Every operating system needs to make sure that its first 512 bytes are a small program (it has to be small; it's only 512 bytes!) that loads the rest of the operating system to the memory and sets the PC to whatever place it needs to be in.
-If 512 bytes arenӴ enough for this, the program can actually call a slightly larger program that can load and set up more.
+If 512 bytes aren't enough for this, the program can actually call a slightly larger program that can load and set up more.

 In short: